gnyaneswaridadi/retail-sales-analytics-dashboard/README.md

-# Retail Sales Performance Analysis & Customer Segmentation
+# Retail Sales Performance Analysis

 ## Overview
 This project analyzes five years of retail transaction data to understand business performance and segments customers into actionable groups using RFM analysis.
 The goal is to determine whether the business is genuinely growing, which factors actually drive profit margin, and where retention effort should focus.